bblldave/SpeedwareVScodeExtension/README.md

 Added a scope to single quoted strings.
 Now you should be able to change the color is desired Updated code block highlighter

+### Version 1.2.5
+Fixed bug that caused code block highlighter to highlight keywords within comments Fixed bug that prevented go to definition from working when a LOGIC program was changed to UTILITY by autobahn

 -----------------------------------------------------------------------------------------------------------